9. Putting Things Together

 5print(ending_kms, type(ending_kms))

-• The above example of reading user input seems to be sufficient for what we need; however, obviously we are far from solving the problem
+• The above example of reading user input seems to be sufficient for what we need; however, we are far from solving the problem

 • Line 7 is currently non-functional; it is simply a placeholder for the actual total_charge calculation